Balancing speed and quality with AI

 • Encourage visible iteration — show version histories and what changed between versions.

-6. Foster a Culture of Iteration
+6. Foster a culture of iteration

 Celebrate revisions that improve clarity or user value rather than praising first-pass brilliance.